-There were 1 717 candidates at the 2013 election, comprising 1 188 House of Representatives candidates and 529 Senate candidates.
-There were 227 Senate groups of which 10 were independent or jointly endorsed groups and therefore were required to furnish election disclosure returns.
+There were 1,625 candidates at the 2016 federal election, comprising 994 House of Representatives candidates and 631 Senate candidates.
+There were 206 Senate groups of which 13 were independent or jointly endorsed groups and therefore were required to furnish election disclosure returns.

-For the 2013 election 1 277 candidates (74%) lodged a 'nil' return.
+For the 2016 federal election 1,256 candidates (77 per cent) lodged a 'nil' return.
 The high percentage of 'nil' returns was due to the majority of gifts being made directly to political parties or their campaign committees and those political parties and campaign committees incurring expenditure on behalf of their endorsed candidates.
-Annual returns for the financial year during which the 2013 election occurred are due to be lodged by political parties, pursuant to s.314AB, by 20 October 2014.
+Annual returns for the financial year during which the 2016 federal election occurred were due to be lodged by political parties, pursuant to s 314AB, by 20 October 2016.

-Subsections 304(2), 304(3), 309(2) and 309(3) of the Act require candidate and Senate group returns to be lodged within 15 weeks after polling day.
-For the 2013 election this date was Saturday 21 December 2013.
-As the last day to lodge candidate and Senate group returns fell on a Saturday, s.36(2) of the Acts Interpretation Act 1901 (Interpretation Act) applies.
+Subsections 304(2), 304(3), 309(2) and 309(3) of the Electoral Act require candidate and Senate group returns to be lodged within 15 weeks after polling day.
+For the 2016 federal election, this date was Saturday 15 October 2016.
+As the last day to lodge candidate and Senate group returns fell on a Saturday, s 36(2) of the Acts Interpretation Act 1901 (Interpretation Act) applies.
 Section 36(2) of the Interpretation Act, provides that where an act allows or requires a thing to be done and the last date for doing the thing falls on a Saturday, Sunday or public holiday, then the thing may be done on the next day that is not a Saturday, Sunday or public holiday.
-Therefore candidate and Senate group returns could be lodged until 23 December 2013.
+Therefore candidate and Senate group returns could be lodged until 17 October 2016.

-Table 8 provides lists the number of candidate, Senate group and election donor returns which were furnished for the 2013 election.
+Table 6 lists the number of candidate, Senate group and election donor returns lodged for the 2016 federal election.